How much fish oil is an important question because you can overdose.

-Inclusion of fish oil intravenously to seriously ill patients with septisemia in intensive care increases plasma omega 3.
-For more about these vital fatty acids, see our fish oil page.
+Inclusion of salmon oil intravenously to seriously ill patients with septisemia in intensive care increases plasma omega-3.
+For more about these vital fatty acids, see our fish page.

 This also meant a much shorter hospital stay for those who lived, but unfortunately equal numbers of these seriously ill people died.

 This research was published in the journal of critical care in 2010.

 As a side note, there are three omega-3 fatty acids; alpha linolenic acid is good stuff, but not proven to reduce heart disease like the other two.

 Then there are two others; one is called eicosa-pentaenoic acid, simply EPA.

 The other is docosa-hexaenoic acid.
 They both come from fatty fish, whereas the alpha form is found primarily in nuts and seeds.

 Flax seeds and walnuts are the richest source of alpha-linolenic acid.